diosvo/log-system-from-scratch/helpers/docker-compose/kafka/README.md

-## Overview
+## 💡 Overview

 **Kafka** is all about events.
 Events are organized in topics and categorized into partitions.
-These streams of events can then be used to build Publish/Subscribe systems or a Message Queues, which processes messages in parallel
+These streams of events can then be used to build Publish/Subscribe systems or a Message Queues, which processes messages in parallel.

 ![architecture](./images/architecture.png)

+**Prometheus** to pull metrics from **Kafka** and then visualize the important metrics on a **Grafana** dashboard.

 ### Monitoring